willjduncan/exuberant-peaches/README.md

 <!-- The coding boot camp Professional README Guide found at https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide was used as a template for this README.
 The license was picked from [https://choosealicense.com/](https://choosealicense.com/).The WHEN/THEN section of this README was based off the project assignment Acceptance Criteria.
 Most influence was taken from Lesson 4 of Pizza Hunt of Module 18 and the Food Festival PWA of Module 19.
 Stack Overflow, MDN Web Docs, W3, and Google were critical to our success.
 IndexedDB, MongoDB, MongoDB Atlas, and Chrome DevTools were also used.  -->

-The icons in the footer were taken from flaticon: [https://www.flaticon.com/](https://www.flaticon.com/free-icons/book)
+The icons in the footer were taken from flaticon: [https://www.flaticon.com/](https://www.flaticon.com/free-icons/book).
+Images were for Budget Tracker and Pizza Hunt were taken from Pixabay.